kadi-hub3/cactus-pokemon/README.md

 2. Make at least 1 first commit with the original code, to see the init hour.
 3. Make individiual commits for each block you create.
 The last commit marks the end.
 4. Send us a link to your repo.
+5. Deploy your repo to vercel.
+6. Send us a link to the deployed project.

 ## What we value?